ihart-mhc/ihart-mhc.github.io/applications/guides/index.md

 ![Screenshot of actionscript source path](img/actionscript-source-path.png)

+### Other errors

+More can be found [here](https://sites.google.com/a/mtholyoke.edu/the-care-and-keeping-of-ihart/developer-resources/troubleshooting)

+They will be re-documented here later.

 # Creating iHart Applications
 To create an iHart program proceed as you would when creating a Flash game or interactive scene.
 Prepare your program by creating an interactive scene or game in flash and saving it in .fla file,